PhilippHerda/MyBlog/README.md

 # README

-To create, edit and delete blog entries use basic auth username: "user" with password "secret"
+To create, edit and delete blog entries use basic auth username: "user" with password: "secret"